Therapy for Trauma in NYC

 • Stop replaying the past and start living in the present.

-• Build relationships that feel secure, not threatening.
+• Build healthy relationships that feel secure.

-Our Approach to Trauma Therapy at LightLine Therapy
+Our Approach to Trauma Therapy at LightLine

-If you’ve tried therapy before and left feeling discouraged, untreatable, or simply unseen, it’s likely there was a misalignment somewhere in the journey.
 While traditional talk therapy can be a vital tool in the healing process, it may not address all aspects of trauma.
 This could leave you feeling:

-A) Angry (therapy wasn’t able to help even after you spent all that time, energy and money)
+A) Angry (therapy wasn’t able to help even after you spent all that time, energy, and money)

 C) Confused and stuck (if talking about it week after week didn’t help, what will?)